Why Sexual Abuse / Assault Hurts So Deeply

 It wounds the very parts of us meant for trust, safety, connection, and intimacy.

-When someone twists something as sacred as sexuality for their own power or pleasure, it doesn’t just hurt the body—it tears at our ability to feel safe, loved, or even worthy of relationship.
+, it doesn’t just hurt the body—it tears at our ability to feel safe, loved, or even worthy of relationship.

-“I have loved you with an everlasting love; I have drawn you with unfailing kindness.”
+““I have loved you with an everlasting love; I have drawn you with unfailing kindness.”

-→ God draws near, even when shame pushes us away.
+→ God draws near, even when shame pushes us away.”

 “Then the man and his wife heard the sound of the Lord God as he was walking in the garden… But the Lord God called to the man, ‘Where are you?”